LyoshaKirpel/discord.py-custom_prefix-bot/README.md

 * Run main&#46;py ("python main&#46;py" in Windows CMD or Linux Terminal.)

 P.S. - Add a bot to the server when the bot is enabled, so it will add your server to prefixes.json and write a prefix for it.
 If you add a bot to the server turned off, after turning it on, it will not respond to commands.

+If you get errors when installing dependencies or when starting the bot, try using Python 3.8.6.